 |Photojournalist: • Emily Cowan|

 Hidden in the woods just out of sight, sits Boynton Depot at the same location since being built in 1910.
 Originally, a wooden building like many other Frisco Depot’s, it served as a midway stop on the Fayetteville Junction from Fayetteville, Arkansas to Muskogee, Oklahoma.
 Around 1926 the original wood building was rebuilt using bricks from the local Francis Vitrified Brick Company, which later became the United Brick Company.
-This new depot being much bigger than the first as the town’s population began to grow after the discovery of oil in the 1920’s.
-It had a ticket office, a large baggage and freight room, and then white and black waiting rooms with separate men and women’s bathrooms as well.
+This new depot being much bigger than the first as the town’s population began to grow after the discovery of oil in the 1920s.
+It had a ticket office, large baggage and freight room, and then white and black waiting rooms with separate men and women’s bathrooms as well.
 Floor plans for the 1910 and 1926 buildings are included in the Depot Gallery below.
 The depot was abandoned in 1973, without the resources to preserve it in a disappearing town, it has sat for half a century.

 Boynton Armory is arguably the most impressive building in Boynton, it is massive in terms of character and its size.
 It was constructed by the WPA in 1936, to serve Boynton in military preparedness of World War 2.
 The armory was unique for its Northeastern location since it was made of red brick.
 Most in that part of the state were made of native sandstone.
-In its later years after its retirement as an armory it served as a Masonic Lodge and asa a gym for Boynton School District basketball games, with some classes being held there such as shop class, occasionally students were taught to develop film in a dark room, and how to mold and fire clay in kilns.
+In its later years after its retirement as an armory, it served as a Masonic Lodge and as a gym for Boynton School District basketball games, with some classes being held there such as shop class, occasionally students were taught to develop film in a dark room, and how to mold and fire clay in kilns.

 Boynton Small Store

 What has often been mistaken as the old jail is actually an old grocery store.
-Built and owned by Levi Brown who came to Boynton as a pioneer minority.
+Built and owned by Levi Brown who came to Boynton as a pioneering minority.
 He started his business and it ran as a small community grocery store its original location is not known.
 Approximately around in the ’40s and ’50s, the Boynton Historical Society attempted to move the small tin structure to preserve it next to the Historical Society’s headquarters but the building was severely damaged in the process.
 I’m hoping this clarity on the history of this business will bring new appreciation to the tiny tin building on the outskirts of town.